kernelorg-mirror/linux_kernel_git_dhowells_linux-fs/Documentation/filesystems/caching/netfs-api.rst

 				     loff_t start, size_t len,
 				     bool caching)

-In these functions, a pointer to the mapping to which the source pages are attached is passed in and start and len indicate the size of the region that's going to be written (it doesn't have to align to page boundaries necessarily, but it does have to align to DIO boundaries on the backing filesystem).
+In these functions, a pointer to the mapping to which the source folios are attached is passed in and start and len indicate the size of the region that's going to be written (it doesn't have to align to page boundaries necessarily, but it does have to align to DIO boundaries on the backing filesystem).
 The